danizen/confsecrets/docs/api.md

 Includes these types:

 - `confsecrets.secrets.BaseSecret` - A base secret simply knows how to set and get its value from a vault.
 If no vault is provided, it uses the `DefaultVault`.
-- `confsecrets.secrets.Secret` - A secret that behaves like a string in string contexts.
+- `confsecrets.secrets.Secret` - A secret that behaves like a string in string contexts, a bool in bool contexts, and so on.

 ## `djsecrets`